jitsi/jitsi-meet/doc/API.md

 * ```JitsiMeetJS.createLocalTracks(options)``` - Creates the media tracks and returns them trough ```Promise``` object.
     - options - JS object with configuration options for the local media tracks.
 You can change the following properties there:
-        1. devices - array with the devices - "video" and "audio" that will be passed to GUM.
+        1. devices - array with the devices - "desktop", "video" and "audio" that will be passed to GUM.
 If that property is not set GUM will try to get all available devices.
         2. resolution - the prefered resolution for the local video.
         3. cameraDeviceId - the deviceID for the video device that is going to be used
         4. micDeviceId - the deviceID for the audio device that is going to be used